 2. What are the remedies for police misconduct in Colorado?

-Police misconduct victims can also file a civil rights lawsuit.
-If the officer is a local or state worker, the victim would file a Section 1983 lawsuit.
-If the officer is a federal worker, the victim would file a Bivens lawsuit.
+If you are a victim of police misconduct, you can also file a civil rights lawsuit.
+If the officer is a local or state worker, you would file a Section 1983 lawsuit.
+If the officer is a federal worker, you would file a Bivens lawsuit.

 2.1.
 1983 lawsuits

-A 1983 case is the type of civil lawsuit that victims file against local or state officials and entities, such as:
+A 1983 case is the type of civil lawsuit that you file against local or state officials and entities, such as:

 - police officers and sheriff’s deputies,